FICTURE7/uberstrok/README.md

 ## UberStrok
 An effort to write a shitty UberStrike back-end implementation intended for educational purposes.

+### Why
+I've never written realtime servers for FPS before and to learn how to work with the Photon SDK.
+But mostly to be able to play this game again with some friends for the sake of nostalgia.

-It was made mainly because [dropshot](https://www.github.com/festivaldev/dropshot) seem to be inactive.
+And because [dropshot](https://www.github.com/festivaldev/dropshot) seem to be inactive, so I decided to continue on my own.

 ### Building
 Requires python for the post build events and things.